AACsempre/Peak_picking/README.md

     - dist: Minimun distance between peaks - samples between neighbouring peaks<br>
     - limit_frq: Maximum amount of frequencies to present<br>

-The ouptut file is a table saved in a csv file.
+The output file is a table saved in a csv file.
 Each  column contains the main peaks obtained from the Peak picking technique.<br>